Moremar/IT_tutorials/CyberSecurity/Linux/BashCommands.md

 ```

+- `strings myBinary` : display all the printable strings from a binary file.

+- `ltrace ./myBinary` : debugging tool that displays the shared library calls made by the binary and their results.
+  It is a useful tool to understand what a binary is doing.

 - `lsof` : list open files on the system
   - `-p 1234` : restrict to a specific process ID
   - `-c <PROCESS_NAME>` : restrict to a specific process name
   - `-u <USER_NAME>` : restrict to a specific user
   - `-i` : restrict to open network connections
   - `-i :53` : restrict to open network connections on a specific port

+- `base64 file.txt` : encode a file in base64
+  - `-d` : decode the file instead

 - `hostname` : display the hostname of the machine, to reach it from the local network (with the `.local` suffix)